By: Carmen Willings

 Just as it is important to learn early how to properly hold a pencil or to use the correct fingers when typing, it is important to learn proper finger and position when reading braille.
 Although it is acceptable to go between your right or left index finger, it is ideal to have a primary reading finger.
 Stabilizing the worksheet or book with shelf liner will keep the page from sliding around and promote proper form.
 The following are skills to encourage:

 Dot Position in the Braille Cell

 Begin instruction by teaching the braille cell.
 Learning the dot positions in the braille cell is helpful, but not essential, for discriminating letters, numbers, and punctuation.
 There are many strategies teachers have used to teach the spatial position and dot numbers of specific dots in the braille cell.
-One of the most widely used methods are using a muffin tin with tennis balls.
+One of the most widely used method is using a muffin tin with tennis balls.
 Half dozen egg cartons can also be used or you can find an egg/shape match game.
-APH provides several materials for instructing a student in the braille cell including the swing cell, pop-a-cell and the Big Cell.
+APH provides several materials for instructing a student in the braille cell including the swing cell, pop-a-cell, and the Big Cell.
 Refer to the Tactual Books page for suggestions on creating a braille alphabet book.

 Make It Fun!